aqjune/llvmscript/README.md

 - `python3-pip`, `virtualenv2`, `python-dev`: required for initializing LNT
 - `yacc`, `tclsh`: required for running LNT
+- `perf`: if you want to use perf (`use_perf`)
-- [cset](https://stackoverflow.com/questions/11111852/how-to-shield-a-cpu-from-the-linux-scheduler-prevent-it-scheduling-threads-onto): if you want to use cset.
+- [cset](https://stackoverflow.com/questions/11111852/how-to-shield-a-cpu-from-the-linux-scheduler-prevent-it-scheduling-threads-onto): if you want to use cset (`use_cset`; currently not supported)
 - [NOPASSWD for sudo](https://askubuntu.com/questions/147241/execute-sudo-without-password): if you want to use cset/ramdisk/dropcache.

 ```
 # Ubuntu:
-apt-get install bison tclsh python3 python3-pip cpuset
+apt-get install bison tclsh python3 python3-pip cpuset linux-tools-common \
+                linux-tools-generic
 pip3 install --upgrade pip3
 pip3 install virtualenv
 ```